msprev/panzer/README.rst

 =================

 :Author: Mark Sprevak
-:Date:   25 May 2015
+:Date:   29 May 2015

 panzer
 ======

-panzer adds 'styles' to
+panzer adds ‘styles’ to
 `pandoc <http://johnmacfarlane.net/pandoc/index.html>`__.
-Styles provide a way to set all options for a pandoc document with one line ('I want this document be an article/CV/notes/letter').
+Styles provide a way to set all options for a pandoc document with one line (‘I want this document be an article/CV/notes/letter’).

 You can think of styles as a level up in abstraction from a pandoc template.
 Styles are combinations of templates, metadata settings,